srg-bnd/srg-bnd/README.md

 ### About Me

-💻 I’m a Backend Software Engineer since 2018
+💻 I’m a Software Engineer since 2018

 🎓 Bachelor's degree in Computer Science from 2019